OrShemesh1992/angular-crud/README.md

 ## About the project:
-  Creating Angular pages that enable to create/read/update and/delete the item.
+  Creating Angular pages that enable to create/read/update and/delete the item. </br>
-  Used a hosting service Heroku.
+  Used a hosting service Heroku.</br>
-  Used data base "fire base"
+  Used data base "fire base".</br>

 ## How to use the project: